Monthly Archives: June 2015

 Adding Water Features to Existing Landscaping:

-Indeed, Marc Wiener successfully incorporate water features into the existing landscape.
-When considering color and texture he applied his extensive expertise on how plant material will eventually grow.
-Here we see low-lying evergreens and ground cover perennials in and around the stream and rock outcroppings which soften the large boulders, which he says would “otherwise stand out and detract from the overall intent of looking ‘natural.’”
+Here Deck and Patio incorporated water features into the existing landscape.
+When considering color and texture expert knowledge of how plant material will eventually grow was essential.
+Here we see low-lying evergreens and ground cover perennials in and around the stream and rock outcroppings to soften the large boulders — in a way that does not stand out or detract from the overall intent of looking natural.

 Go to Top